LeiWangR/HDG/README.md

 - `saveTightFigure` function is downloaded from online resource, which can be used to save the confusion matrix plot as pdf files.
 The use of this function is, for example: `saveTightFigure(gcf, 'uwamultiview.pdf');`

-**Codes for parameters evaluation, running over all possible 252 combinations of selecting half subjects for training are not provided.**
+**Codes for parameters evaluation, and running over all possible combinations of selecting half subjects (for training) are not provided in this repo.**

 For more information, please refer to my research report and our journal paper, or contact me.